jameswebson/curseforge-MDK-Install-All-Brute-Force/README.md

 ## What it does

 Downloads Forge MDK files directly from Maven repositories without going through AdFocus redirects.
 Uses multi-threading to download multiple files at once.
+Doesn't actually "brute-force" things, just have no idea what else to call it, let me know any good names.

 ## Requirements